cobrakwa/miro-nav/README.md

 ### Interact with the Page

 - Click on various navigation items to see dropdowns.
-Hover mouse over each dropdown box to hide them again.
+Hover mouse out of each dropdown box to hide them again.
 - Click on "Sign Up Free" to view a pop-up modal for an email sign up.
 - Use the close icon at the top right of the screen to close the sign up modal.